plp13/qman/README.md

 ```
 # mandb
 ```

+> **:question:: Some pages don't appear in the index page, or in the dialogs
+> used for opening pages or performing whatis/apropos**

+Again, this is probably a `mandb` issue.
+Qman uses the `apropos` command to build the array of manual pages that these features use, and `apropos` relies on `mandb` being correctly configured and up-to-date.
+If it isn't, the aforementioned array will be incomplete and/or inaccurate.

+Check your `man_db.conf` for correctness, and run `mandb` again as described above.
+You may also want build a script that automatically runs `mandb` after software updates, if your O/S distribution doesn't already do it.

 > **:question: I'm unable to copy text to the clipboard using the mouse, and/or
 > my mouse behaves erratically**